-“Shall we begin Ms. Prescott?”
+“So, shall we begin, Ms. Prescott?”
 I nodded, as he pulled a similar black folder in front of him, running his index finger over the metallic letters.
-He glanced up at me, queuing me to speak with a a soft smile.
+He raised one of his perfectly groomed eyebrows, queuing me to speak with a a soft smile.

 “Oh, um, I’m Katherine Prescott, age twenty-four applying for the assistant position.”
 I am a mess.

-“Breathe my dear, I don’t bite, I’ve already had my lunch” I chuckled, relaxing my very tense shoulders.
+“Breathe my dear, I don’t bite, I’ve already had my lunch” I laughed softly, relaxing my very tense shoulders.

 “No, need to apologize Hun, I’m not as intimidating as people make me out to be.”
 He was right.
 From what I have read, he was supposed to be an absolute shark.
 “Now, I’m going to be frank with you, Ms. Prescott, your lack of experience puts you at the bottom of the thirty applicants, I’ve interviewed.”
 Here it comes, a first class ticket to rejection express.

-“Sir, I know my experience is not up to your standards, but I give you my word, I will work day in and day out to give you nothing but a stellar performance.
+“Sir, I know my experience is not up to your standards, but I give you my word, I will work day in and day out to give you nothing, but a stellar performance.
 I give everything I have into whatever I do, always.”
 I really needed this job.
-Watching as Mr. Harrington propped himself on his desk, he sat in front of his desk, perching his bottom on the edge.
+My eyes nervously watched as Mr. Harrington stood up from his chair, walking in front of his desk, perching his bottom on the edge.
 He crossed his arms over his broad chest, as that expressionless look returned to his face.
 I couldn’t tell what he was thinking, he had one hell of a poker face.
-After moments of silence and very intense eye contact, he finally spoke.

 “I-I don’t follow sir.”
-I was not going to get my hopes up yet.
+I wasn't going to get my hopes up, not yet.